mksaraf/kubernetes-lab-tutorial/content/patterns.md

 Having small and modular reusable containers leads us to create a set of standard tools, similarly to a good reusable library provided by a programming language or runtime.

 Containers are designed to run only a single process per container, unless the process itself spawns child processes.
 Running multiple unrelated processes in a single container, leads to keep all those processes up and running, manage their logs, their interactions, and their healtiness.
 For example, we have to include a mechanism for automatically restarting individual processes if they crash.
 Also, all those processes would log to the same standard output, so we'll have hard time figuring out which process logged what.

+Some wrong practices to avoid:

+  * Using a process management system such as ``supervisord`` to manage multiple processes in the same container.
+  * Using a bash script to spawn several processes as background jobs in the same container.

+Unfortunately, some of these practices are found into public images.
+Please, do not follow them!

 #### Pods
 In Kubernetes, a group of one or more containers is called pod.
 Containers in a pod are deployed together, and are started, stopped, and replicated as a group.
 When a pod contains multiple containers, all of them are always run on a single node, it never spans multiple nodes.